gianmarcopinna/gianmarcopinna.github.io/content/authors/admin/_index.md

   - Economics of the European Union

 education:
+courses:
+  - course: Phd in Economics
+    institution: University of Rome "Tor Vergata"
+    year: Expected 2025
-  - area: MSc in Economics
+  - course: MSc in Economics
     institution: University of Bologna.

-  - area: BSc in Economics
+  - course: BSc in Economics
     institution: University of Cagliari
 # work:
   # - position: Director of Cloud Infrastructure